ba6er/marblemaze/README.md

 # Marble Maze
 Marble Maze is a 3D game where you move the marble from start to finish by turning and tilting the maze.
-The game was made in C++, using GLFW for windowing and input, OpenGL for rendering and OpenAL for sound.
+The game was made in C++, using GLFW for windowing and input, OpenGL for rendering and miniaudio for sound.
 ![Example 1](./design/_example1.jpg)

 # Building
 This project uses CMake, so make sure you have it installed.

 ## UNIX systems (Linux, Mac, BSD)